AeybelV/Miles-SW/docs/design/System-Design.md

 ## Core Modules

 The core modules are responsible for the main functionalities and control logic of the system.
-These modules handle tasks such as movement control, sensor data processing, and overall system management.
+These modules handle tasks such as movement control, sensor data processing, and are responsible for interactions with the hardware (through the underlying layers).

+Core modules include the movement controller, which controls the servos to move the robot.
+The sensor DAQ service, and others.

+## Application Layer

+The application layer defines the high-level behaviors and interactions of the robot.
+It coordinates the core modules to perform tasks and respond to user commands and perform autonomously.
+Behavioural algorithms are implemented here.
+User interfaces for interaction and control are exposed here.